-What is stored in the local storage of Amazon Aurora for MySQL, and how can I troubleshoot storage capacity issues?
+What is stored in Aurora MySQL-Compatible local storage, and how can I troubleshoot local storage issues?

 Instances in Aurora clusters have two types of storage: